Elena Mateus (she/her)

 About

-When I first stepped foot onto a prison yard, my stomach was doing backflips.
+When I first stepped onto a prison yard, my stomach was in knots.
 My palms were sweating.
-The only thought I had in my head was, “This looks just like The Shawshank Redemption.”
+All I could think was, “This looks just like The Shawshank Redemption.”

 Press